 Gather with fellow student writers for a week of training, coaching, and learning.

-This year's theme is “Is There Such a Thing as the Good Life?"
+This year's topic is “The Human Person in a (Post-) Secular Age."
 Scholars, journalists, and other Christian leaders will explore with you the craft of writing and discuss how Christianity interacts with questions about human nature.

 The Veritas Institute includes opportunities to:

-Students are put into writing cohorts with other student attendees to receive coaching throughout the week and form friendships with their peers.
-These cohorts meet with a top editor or writer to learn about the craft of writing and journey through the week together.
+Students are put into writing cohorts with other student attendees to receive coaching throughout the week and form friendships with their peers in cohorts.
+Students meet with a top professionals to learn about crafts involved in public writing and thinking and journey through the week together.

 Over the course of six days, our session speakers will explore and discuss how Christianity interacts with questions about human nature.
 Past speakers include Ross Andersen, Lydia Dugdale, Jennifer Herdt, L.M.
 Sacasas, Praveen Sethupathy, Roz Picard, Zena Hitz, Karin Öberg, Christine Emba, Miroslav Volf, Christian Miller, Tyler VanderWeele, and more!